- Guestline & Reality Finance

 As a company ourselves, (Reality Finance), we are in the process of getting ourselves approved by various lenders on our panel to become an authorized CBILS partner with the aim of supporting the hospitality marketplace.

 A: In terms of eligibility the business must have a sound proposal for borrowing the money they need in order to survive these difficult times.
 The banks will not lend to any business that puts in an application because that will flood the market with unnecessary debt.
-There still must be certain criteria for the borrowing party to meet.
+Essentially, the business will need to meet the following criteria:

 In all cases, the business will be required to submit a proposal outlining the reason for the loan and what its intended uses are.
 The banks need to ensure that it is not an application for a pure cash raising exercise for a business that doesn’t really need it or has the cash reserves to survive.
 There could be many businesses out that there that could potentially look to take advantage of this scheme and that is what the application process is there for.
 Businesses will need to prove that it has been impacted adversely by the pandemic and that is the sole purpose for applying for the funds.